+ Custom Destinations — Cai Docs

 WebhookSend to any API via HTTP POST/PUT/PATCHPost to a Slack channel, create a Notion page

-AppleScriptControl any macOS appAdd to Things, create an OmniFocus task
+AppleScriptControl any macOS appAdd to Things, Shortcuts, create an OmniFocus task

 URL SchemeOpen deep links with your textSave to Bear, open in Obsidian

-Shell CommandRun terminal commandsgh issue create, pipe to a script
+Shell CommandRun terminal commands and scriptsAppend to a log file, pipe to a script

 Caution: Shell Command and AppleScript destinations execute code on your Mac with your user-level permissions.
 They can modify files, send network requests, and control other applications.
 Only create these destinations if you understand exactly what the script does.
 Never paste commands from untrusted sources.
 The authors of Cai are not responsible for any damage or data loss caused by user-created scripts.